Var043/temprary2/README.md

 Objective:
-With the help of Length and Width of iris we can determine the species of iris flower.
+With the help of Length and Width of petal & sepal we can determine the species of iris flower.